 Both credit cards and debit cards can offer rewards on everyday spending.
 However, credit card rewards are generally much more generous than debit card rewards.

 Debit card rewards: To begin with, very few debit cards offer rewards.
-Those that do may only offer a limited reward, such as $0.10 cash back on each purchase.
+Those that do may only offer a limited reward, such as ten cents cash back on each purchase.
 In general, debit card rewards won’t make much difference to your bottom line.

-Credit card rewards: Credit cards, on the other hand, can offer extremely generous rewards, including cash back, rewards points, airline miles, hotel program points, and much more.
+Credit card rewards: Credit cards, on the other hand, can offer extremely generous rewards, including cash back, rewards points, airline miles, hotel program points and more.
 Many credit cards also offer generous sign-up bonuses, often reaching several hundred dollars in value.

 Of course, credit cards aren’t for everyone, as they can entice some people to overspend and carry a balance.